-In March 2019, we issued subscription rights to the holders of our ordinary shares to purchase up to an aggregate of 3,380,920 shares, such that each shareholder received five (5) subscription rights for every three (3) ordinary shares owned on the record date, at a price of \$1.464 per ordinary share.
-We raised \$3.4 million in gross proceeds from this offering.
-The proceeds of this rights offering were used to reduce our outstanding debt under our lines of credit by NIS 6.0 million (approximately \$1.7 million), as well as for working capital and other general corporate purposes, including investment in equipment.
-Capital expenditures on a cash basis for the years ended December 31, 2019 and 2018 were approximately \$806,000 and \$619,000, respectively.
-In addition, purchases of fixed assets not yet paid as at December 31, 2019 amounted to \$350,000.
+Capital expenditures on a cash basis for the years ended December 31, 2020, 2019 and 2018 were approximately \$1.1 million, \$806,000 and \$619,000, respectively.
+In addition, purchases of fixed assets not yet paid as at December 31, 2020 amounted to \$713,000.
 Our capital expenditures in such periods mainly related to our investments in production and manufacturing equipment, and in leasehold improvements.
-We intend to finance our 2020 capital expenditures mainly with funds raising, bank loans, suppliers' credit and operational cash flow; however, such financing may not be available, or, if available, may not be on terms favorable to us.
+We intend to finance our 2021 capital expenditures mainly with funds raising, bank loans, suppliers' credit and operational cash flow; however, such financing may not be available, or, if available, may not be on terms favorable to us.
 Our principal commitments consist of obligations outstanding under our bank loans and credit facilities, suppliers' credit and operating leases.

-We expect to finance our 2020 budget from our operational cash flow, revolving bank credit lines and long-term bank loans, supplier financing and fund raising.
-Although we anticipate that these capital resources will be adequate to satisfy our liquidity requirements through 2020, our liquidity could be negatively affected by the outbreak of the Coronavirus which could have an adverse effect on the global markets and on our operations, continued operational difficulties in our manufacturing and a decrease in demand for our products, including the impact of changes in customer buying that may result from the general economic downturn, the stability of the dollar/NIS exchange rate, our results of operations, our suppliers' payment terms, our customers' demand for extending their payment terms and other factors detailed in Item 3D.
+We expect to finance our 2021 operations from our cash flow, revolving bank credit lines and long-term bank loans, supplier financing and fund raising.
+Although we anticipate that these capital resources will be adequate to satisfy our liquidity requirements through 2021, our liquidity could be negatively affected by the continuation of the Coronavirus outbreak, which could have an adverse effect on the global markets and on our operations, shortage in raw materials, continued operational difficulties in our manufacturing and a decrease in demand for our products, including the impact of changes in customer buying that may result from the general economic downturn, the stability of the dollar/NIS exchange rate, our results of operations, our suppliers' payment terms, our customers' demand for extending their payment terms and other factors detailed in Item 3D.
 "Key Information - Risk Factors."
-If available liquidity is not sufficient to meet our operating and debt service obligations as they come due, we would need to pursue alternative financing arrangements or reduce expenditures to meet our cash requirements through 2020.
-Such additional financing may not be available, may not be obtained on terms favorable to us, and there is no assurance that we would be able to reduce discretionary spending to provide the required liquidity.
+If available liquidity is not sufficient to meet our operating and debt service obligations as they come due, we would need to pursue alternative financing arrangements or reduce expenditures to meet our cash requirements through 2021.
+Such additional financing may not be available to us or, if available, may not be obtained on terms favorable to us, and there is no assurance that we would be able to reduce discretionary spending to provide the required liquidity.

-C. Research and Development, Patents and Licenses
+Research and Development, Patents and Licenses

 We generally do not engage in research and development.
-In 2014, we were granted membership in Printel, a consortium within the framework of the MAGNET program of the Israeli National Authority for Technological Innovation (previously known as the Office of the Chief Scientist in the Israeli Ministry of Economy and Industry of the State of Israel) (the "NATI").
+In 2014, we were granted membership in Printel, a consortium within the framework of the MAGNET program of the Israeli Innovation Authority IIA.
 Printel was created specifically to develop printed electronic technologies that are an alternative innovative technology for the electronics industry.
-In addition, in 2020 we entered to additional participation in a consortium within the framework of the MAGNET program of the NATI.
+In addition, in 2020 we entered to additional participation in a consortium within the framework of the MAGNET program of the IIA, but this participation was eventually not approved by the IIA.
 Under the terms of the consortium, each member of the consortium received an advance for its research and development costs for a specific research and development project assigned to it by the consortium.
-The NATI reimburses 66% of the approved research and development expenses, less certain consortium expenses.
+The IIA reimburses 66% of the approved research and development expenses, less certain consortium expenses.
 These reimbursements are contingent upon our submitting periodic reports prepared in accordance with the requirements of the NATI.
-We are not required to pay the NATI royalties with respect to this grant.
+We are not required to pay the IIA royalties with respect to this grant.